Copyright Registration Under the Law

 How to Register a Copyright

 Registering a copyright with the Copyright Office is straightforward.
 You will need to fill out a form for the specific type of work it is and deposit samples of the work with the Copyright Office.
 There are different forms required for different mediums.
 Works that may be copyrighted include literature, music, scripts, choreographed works, pictures or sculptures, audiovisual and sound works, and architectural plans.
-It costs $45 to register a copyright, and sometimes multiple works can be registered together in a group registration.
+There is a fee to register a copyright, and sometimes multiple works can be registered together in a group registration.

 Registering a copyright within three months of a work’s publication is particularly beneficial, but you can register at any point before bringing a lawsuit.
 Registration within three months or before infringement creates the presumption that your copyright is valid.
 You can recover up to $150,000 in statutory damages plus attorneys’ fees without having to prove your actual damages.
 Otherwise, you will only be able to receive an award of your actual damages and profits from a successful lawsuit.